woltapp/react-router-query-params/README.md

 Key object is used to create a configuration for the query parameters that are intended to be used.
 Every key is configured with the following properties:

-* __`default`__ (string|function): Define the default value for the query parameter.
+* __`default`__ (any): Define the default value for the query parameter.
 If query parameter valiation fails or it is undefined, the HoC automatically sets the query parameter to this value.
 Examples:
   - `default: 'example'`: sets 'example' as default value
   - `default: (value, props) => props.defaultParam'`: sets `defaultParam` from the component props as default value
   - `default: undefined`: do not set query parameter at all by default